Taiwan president to donate a month's salary for Turkey relief efforts | Science-Environment

 - Taiwan

-Turkey's President Tayyip Erdogan on Wednesday admitted there were problems with his government's initial response

-to the quake, as the combined reported death toll in Turkey and neighbouring Syria rose past 12,000.
+Taiwan President Tsai Ing-wen and Vice President William Lai will each donate a month's salary for Turkish earthquake relief efforts, the presidential office said on Thursday, adding to existing aid already sent by the island.

+Tsai and Lai, who is widely expected to stand for the presidency in elections due next year, "hope to do their part to help Turkey rebuild its homeland as soon as possible", the presidential office said in a statement.
+Turkey, like most countries, has no diplomatic relations with Chinese-claimed Taiwan, but the two maintain de facto embassies in each other's capitals and there are direct flights between Istanbul and Taipei.

+Tsai visited the de facto Turkish embassy in Taipei on Thursday to sign a book of condolence, writing: "My heart goes with our Turkish friends.
+Taiwan stands with Türkiye!", according to her office.
 Last year, Tsai and Lai also both donated one month's salary to aid humanitarian relief efforts for war-torn Ukraine.
 Tsai earns around T$400,000 ($13,300) a month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)